- 1Spain: An attractive country for investment

 It’s noteworthy that the Spanish clearing, settlement and registry system is currently undergoing a reform process, to bring Spain’s current post-trade processes into line with European standards and practices.

-The most important MTSs authorized in Spain are the Alternative Stock Market (MAB) and the Alternative Fixed-Income Market (MARF).
+The most important MTSs authorized in Spain are BME Growth and the Alternative Fixed-Income Market (MARF).

 This flexibility involves adapting all of the existing procedures to enable these companies to be listed on a market without renouncing a suitable level of transparency.
 To achieve this, a new concept has been introduced, that of the "registered advisor", whose mission is to help companies comply with their reporting requirements.

 In addition, companies will also have a "liquidity provider", or intermediary, which helps to find the counterparties required for efficient share price setting, and also provides liquidity.
 It should be noted, however, that companies that are listed on the MAB will, given their size, have certain liquidity and risk characteristics that are different from those of companies listed on the stock exchange28.